 What happens if we decline the offer?

-The items are returned to the Dewsbury shop by free tracked, insured delivery.
+The items are returned to the Dewsbury shop by free tracked, signed-for delivery.
 There is no fee for declining and no pressure to accept.

 When and how is the charity paid?